-- The fair value of financial instruments that are not traded on an active market is determined using valuation techniques.
-The company uses its judgement to select a variety of methods and makes assumptions that are mainly based on the market conditions existing as at each end of the reporting period (see also note 26). - The company considers the appropriateness of the annual valuation undertaken for funders and subsequent housing market movements in forming a judgement on the valuation of Freehold Properties in the financial statements as disclosed at note 10. - The company considers the appropriate valuation of property held as stock and work in progress in assessing the fair value of Investments in the financial statements as disclosed at note 11. - The directors have considered the carrying value of stocks, and necessary impairment provision has been made.
+- The residual value of freehold properties held to provide services under a PFI contract. - The fair value of financial instruments that are not traded on an active market is determined using valuation techniques.
+The company uses its judgement to select a variety of methods and makes assumptions that are mainly based on the market conditions existing as at each end of the reporting period (see also note 24). - The company considers the appropriateness of the annual valuation undertaken for funders and subsequent housing market movements in forming a judgement on the valuation of Freehold Properties in the financial statements as disclosed at note 10. - The company considers the appropriate valuation of property held as stock and work in progress in assessing the fair value of Investments in the financial statements as disclosed at note 11. - The directors have considered the carrying value of stocks, and necessary impairment provision has been made.
 The carrying value of stock and associated impairments are disclosed at note 12. - Amounts recoverable on contracts have been estimated by the directors in accordance with the Development Contract policy above and are disclosed at note 13.